What to know about buying your teen’s first car

 5. Check used cars for quality

-Although used car prices have increased recently, used cars are still cheaper.
+Used car prices are typically significantly cheaper.
 However, putting a teen in a car that has not been well-maintained can lead to disastrous results.

 So, if you opt for a used car, check it over thoroughly before buying.
-Go for certified preowned or ask a National Institute for Automotive Service Excellence-certified mechanic to inspect the vehicle to confirm it’s in good condition before you buy.
+Go for certified preowned or ask a National Institute for Automotive Service Excellence-certified mechanic to do a thorough used car inspection to confirm it’s in good condition before you buy.

 6. Share the costs

-But before you buy, work out what your teen is going to cover.
-This can include maintenance costs, gas and insurance.
-Make it clear whether your teen will be partially or wholly responsible for any of the expenses and keep communication open.
+But before you buy, work out what your teen will cover.
+This can include maintenance costs, gas, and insurance.
+Make it clear whether your teen will be partially or wholly responsible for any expenses, and keep communication open.

 7. Opt for teen-friendly features